FRRouting/frr/COMMUNITY.md

 `Signed-off-by:` this is a developer's certification that he or she has the right to submit the patch for inclusion into the project.
 It is an agreement to the Developer's Certificate of Origin (below).
-Code without a proper signoff cannot and will not be merged.
+Code without a proper signoff can not and will not be merged.

 If you are unfamiliar with this process, you should read the [official policy at kernel.org](http://www.kernel.org/doc/Documentation/SubmittingPatches) and